-It is interesting to note that the mediascape (Appadurai, 1996) of the omnivorous class more often includes the borderless web platform.
-In parallel, the mediascape of popular arts consumers is structured more around elastic and yet bounded ‘home territories’ (Morley, 2000) that is, an expanded material, symbolic and lived space of people using TV media content addressed to their national community of origin.
-People moving around the city to exclusively attend traditionally elitist art performances, such as opera and choral singing – the highbrow group – generally have mass media routines that often make it difficult to separate them from the rest of society.
-They are, however, the least interested in the Luxembourg free press and Portuguese television stations.
-Lastly, the urbanites who do not go out to attend performing arts are the most interested in daily television watching, as evidenced by other surveys (Coulangeon, 2015).
-People going to museums generally develop the same mass media routines as highbrow and/or omnivorous communities.
+Notes:

+a.
+Daily consumption for all media except for the national TV stations indicator, which reveals the nation-state provenance of the most watched televisions.
+“France” Television also includes French broadcasters diffused from Belgium.

+b.
+55% of people attending highbrow performing arts read the paid-for Luxembourg newspapers daily, and 39% of them watch mainly Luxembourg and Germany TV channels. * Statistical test: X² - p < 0.05.
+Source: Cultural Practices Survey 2009 (Ministry of Culture).

 The investigation of the specific mass mediated content selected by those attending performing arts, shows a clear distinction between the omnivorous community and the rest of society.
 The omnivorous group is the most interested in cultural magazines (literature, cinema and music news) and in cultural information available online.
 This chameleonic cultural interest is also revealed by the capacity to be attracted by classical music radio content, like the highbrow community, and by rock and pop music on the radio, like the popular community.
-This ability to crosscut mass media cultural genres is a contemporary phenomenon associated with the young elite (Coulangeon, 2017; Karademir Hazir & Warde, 2015).
-The mass media behaviour of this community confirms the clear combination of objectified cultural capital (the preference for specific media content) and embodied cultural capital (the attendance of performing arts).
+This ability to crosscut mass media cultural genres is a contemporary phenomenon associated with the young elite (Coulangeon, 2017).
+The mass media behavior of this community confirms the clear combination of objectified cultural capital (the preference for specific media content) and embodied cultural capital (the attendance of performing arts).
 However, looking at the media practices of the three other categories of the public attending performing arts, shows that there is not always an evident link between their everyday media routines and their attendance of performing arts in the urban space.
 For instance, people attending exclusively highbrow performing arts in the city are far keener on listing to rock and pop music on the radio than people staying at home.
-It shows that this musical genre – which has succeeded in imposing itself among the cultural elite thanks particularly to the intermediary role of reporters (Schmutz et al., 2010; Varriale, 2016) – is not simply limited to people developing omnivorous tastes in the urban space (see Table 2).
+It shows that this musical genre—which has succeeded in imposing itself among the cultural elite thanks particularly to the intermediary role of reporters (Varriale, 2016)—is not simply limited to people developing omnivorous tastes in the urban space (see Table 2).
 The same tendencies are evident when we pay attention to people who go to museums.

+Media Consumption and the Interest in Art Information: Tendencies in the City

+First, there is no statistically significant link between the role of cultural information as a source of arts attraction in the city and the use of television or radio in general.
+Statistical links do exist for two different blocks of media users/cultural information seekers.
+On one side, there are residents who read the Luxembourg paid-for newspapers on a daily basis, together with people who mainly watch Luxembourg and Germany TV stations, that is, people who are strongly embedded in the Luxembourgish national community.
+On the other side, there are inhabitants who read the Luxembourg free newspapers and use the Internet daily.
+These are people attracted by print and digital news formats addressed to a mobile urban crowd with a limited cultural denominator, and linked to the global mediascape and ethnoscape (Appadurai, 1996).

 Table 2.
-Proportion of the Public attending Performing Arts, consuming Specific Mass-mediated Content (%)
+Proportion of the Public attending Performing Arts, consuming Specific Mass-mediated Content (%).